rlads2017G1/old-blog/work.md

 Apr 20, 2018 &nbsp;&nbsp; [Google Form: Auto Scoring and Feedback](https://liao961120.github.io/2018/04/20/gsheet_survey.html)

-This is a blog post about setting up an automatic feedback system based on the response collected from google form.
+A blog post about setting up an automatic feedback system based on the response collected from google form.
 Written in Chinese.
 {:.indent}